mubaraqwahab/frontendmentor/05-huddle-landing-page-with-alternating-feature-blocks-master/huddle-landing-page-with-alternating-feature-blocks-master/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.

-**To do this challenge, you need a basic understanding of HTML and CSS.**
+**To do this challenges, you need a basic understanding of HTML and CSS.**

 ## Where to find everything